SystemsApproach/sdn/arch.rst

 The second is that part of the SDN software stack runs on the end hosts.
-In particular, there is a *Virtual Switch (vSwitch)*—typically implemented in software as part of the Virtual Machine Hypervisor running on the server—that is responsible for forwarding packets to and from the VMs running on that server.
-Just like a physical switch, the vSwitch forwards packets from input port to output port, but these are virtual ports connected to VMs rather than physical ports connected to physical machines.
+In particular, there is a *Virtual Switch (vSwitch)*—typically implemented in software as part of the hypervisor running on the server—that is responsible for forwarding packets to and from the VMs.
+(Of course, not every end-host runs VMs, but a similar architecture applies to containers hosts or bare-metal servers).
+Just like a physical switch,
+the vSwitch forwards packets from input port to output port, but these are virtual ports connected to VMs (or containers) rather than physical ports connected to physical machines.

 Fortunately, we can view a vSwitch as behaving just like a physical